 the last Arab dishes of our holiday as our travel itinerary ended.
 The following morning

-we returned to the airport and then to Italy and the journey was over and sadness caught us.
-From those sunny 25 degrees
+we returned to the airport and then to Italy and the journey was over... a real pity!
+Because Egypt is beautiful and

 If you are enjoying photos and trip reports, please like the following Facebook page by clicking here (you'll find updates with info, photos and new itineraries):